 Also Read: What Is Educational Counselling And Why Do You Need It?

-The new National Education Policy in 2020 addressed the shortcomings of the Indian education system.
-It highlighted setbacks, like memorization over understanding concepts and multiple boards with different learning methods.
+The New National Education Policy 2020 addressed the shortcomings of the Indian education system.
+It highlighted setbacks, like memorization over understanding concepts, and multiple boards with different learning methods.

 A primary objective of the policy was to bridge the gap between formal and informal education, addressing the lack of focus on vocational skills and the prioritisation of traditional subjects.
 A comprehensive and effective education system was intended to address these issues.